 The sweet red seedless grapes are balanced out by a simple 2-ingredient creamy dressing which is seasoned with just salt and pepper.
 This is a classic chicken salad that's sure to be a new favorite!

-PRO TIP: Roasting nuts is one of my favorite ways to add extra flavor to any recipe.
+Roasting nuts is one of my favorite ways to add extra flavor to any recipe.
 Making your own roasted chopped pecans using whole pecans is the best way to dress up any classic recipe.

 Plus you'll also save some money by making them yourself!
 Learn how to toast nuts in your oven, or you can also toast pecans in your microwave.

-Healthy Chicken Salad Hack
+Lightened Up Chicken Salad Hack

 I'm really not a huge fan of mayonnaise, so I use a half-and-half mixture of mayo and plain Greek yogurt in the salad dressing.
 This simple hack lightens up the dressing a bit, while adding a slight tang.
 Not to mention it's a great way to add a little extra protein!